Parent-in-law: Mothers-in-law

 A mother-in-law is the mother of a person's spouse.
 Two women who are mothers-in-law to each other's children may be called co-mothers-in-law, or, if there are grandchildren, co-grandmothers.

 In comedy and in popular culture, the mother-in-law is stereotyped as bossy, unfriendly, hostile, nosy, overbearing and generally unpleasant.
 They are often depicted as the bane of the husband, who is married to the mother-in-law's daughter.
 A mother-in-law joke is a joke that lampoons the obnoxious mother-in-law character.

 Some Australian Aboriginal languages use avoidance speech, so-called "mother-in-law languages", special sub-languages used when in hearing distance of taboo relatives, most commonly the mother-in-law.

 A mother-in-law suite is also a type of dwelling, usually guest accommodations within a family home that may be used for members of the extended family.

+Parent-in-law relationships

+Parent-in-laws are often viewed as either a source of conflict or a source of support in a marriage relationship.
+Jealousy, competition, differences, and disillusioned expectations can cause conflict to arise in these relationships.
+The perception of parent-in-laws as negative influences on your marriage leads to the characterization of female in-laws as particularly difficult.
+The stereotyped mother-in-law joke finds humor in the reality of conflict with in-laws.
+Positive influences have also been noted as in-laws can be a found family for partners/child-in-laws who are not as close to their own family.

+People believe that negative relationships with in-laws will have a disastrous effect on the future of their marriage.
+However, the amount of connection to parent-in-laws has not been found to influence the success of their children's marriage.
+The lack of marriage success may not fall on conflict in the parent-in-law relationship, but on whether the children-in-law are on the same page about conflicts.
+Thus, discordant perceptions exist between spouses and their perceptions of their relationships with their in-laws, and it is disagreements on those connections that negatively affect marriage outcomes.